FunForks/pb_advanced_mock_exam/README.md

 # Advanced Test - Programming Basics

 ## Test Instructions
-* Work from the `index.js` file provided in this repository.
+* Work in the `index.js` file provided in this repository.
 * Follow all of the instructions below to complete the test.
 * **Important**: Make sure that the names of your variables/functions/classes match the names in the instructions below.
-* You can check whether your answers pass the unit tests provided.
-However, do not spend too much time trying to fix your issues to make them pass the tests - move on and try to attempt all questions.
+* You can check whether your answers pass the unit tests provided by running `npm i` (once at the beginning), then `npm test` after you have written your answers.
+However, do not spend too much time trying to fix your issues to make them pass the tests - keep moving on and try to attempt all questions.
+Deal with any issues that the tests identify once you have a prototype answer for each of the questions.
-* Most tasks require to write a function.
-Make sure your function returns the expected results as a value
+* Most tasks require you to write a function.
+Make sure your function returns the expected results as a value.
+Pay attention to spaces, commas and other fine details when the output includes a string.
-* Call your functions to test them, and print the return values to the console.
+* Call your functions to test them, and print the return values in the console.
-* Make sure to commit and push your test.
+* Make sure to commit and push your test to your GitHub repository.
+This will make it easy to mark your test and give you useful feedback on your work.

 ---
 ## Data Structure